Paklock/HackRF1/POCSAG-Receiver.md

 ## Settings

 - **Frequency**: Sets the frequency to receive pager messages on.
 Can be adjusted with the [encoder thumb wheel](Hardware-overview), on-screen numpad, or loaded from frequencies saved on an SD card.
 439.9875 MHz is the most popular worldwide frequency used by Amateur radio for POCSAG.
-Amateur radio POCSAG uses 1200 baud.
+Amateur radio POCSAG uses 1200bps.
 - **RF amplifier**: (0 or 1): Enables/disables the internal RF amplifier.
 - **LNA gain** (0, 8, 16, 24, 32, 40): Sets the LNA gain.
 Further information: [Description of the gain settings](Help!-Im-not-receiving-anything!---Receive-Quality-Issues#description-of-the-gain-settings)
 - **VGA gain** (0 to 62): Sets the VGA gain.
 Further information: [Description of the gain settings](Help!-Im-not-receiving-anything!---Receive-Quality-Issues#description-of-the-gain-settings)